Ohio pastor facing multiple Jan. 6 charges

 Dunfee is scheduled to make an appearance Wednesday in front of a judge at the U.S. District Court in the Southern District of Ohio.

 He is a pastor at the Christian church New Beginning Ministries in Warsaw, Ohio.
-According to his biographical page, Dunfee became pastor in 2018, and the church was founded in 2001.
+According to his biographical page, Dunfee became a pastor in 1994 and helped found the New Beginnings church in 2001.

 In late December 2020, Dunfee delivered a sermon asking his followers if they were “ready” for Jan.
 4 through Jan.
 6, according to the DOJ.